 Primal’s raw cat food* has also significantly helped cats with IBD.
 The formulas are not as simple as Feline Pride or Radcat (it has more vegetables and fiber), but Primal is easier to buy locally, so if it works for your cat, great!

-*Note that, due to slightly higher bacteria risk, raw may not be ideal for cats with cancer or weakened immunity.
+*Note that, due to slightly higher bacteria risk, raw may not be ideal for cats with cancer or otherwise severely weakened immunity.

 Often IBD cats develop an intolerance for common meats they eat regularly, like chicken.